-Date of the meeting Resolution Directors avoiding conflict of interest, reasons for avoidance and participation in voting 05th Meeting of the 10th session March 23, 2021 chairman's salary and remuneration discussion proposal As Chairman Lin, is a related party with conflict of interest in this resolution, he will abstain from discussion and voting.
-In addition, director Wang, Chia-Cheng will be appointed to act as the acting chairman temporarily for the discussion of the resolution.
+Date of the meeting Resolution Directors avoiding conflict of interest, reasons for avoidance and participation in voting 3th Meeting of the 11th session November 10, 2023 2023 year-end bonus distribution for the subsidiaries Director.
+Chairman Lim and Director Lim, Jie-Ren have a conflict of interest in this resolution.
+They will abstain from the discussion and voting of this resolution.
+In addition, independent director Wang, Chia-Cheng will be appointed to act as the acting chairman temporarily for the discussion of the resolution.
 When the director's spouse, relative within the second degree of kinship or a company that has a controlled affiliation with the director is interested, the director shall not participate in the discussion and voting in the Board meeting.
-As director Lim, Jie-Ren has a conflict of interest in this resolution, he will abstain from discussion and voting.
+As director Lim, Jie-Min has a conflict of interest in this resolution, he will abstain from discussion and voting.
 Approved by Mr. Wang, Chia-Cheng, the acting chairman and independent director, with the resolution of all directors present.